isomerpages/moe-bendemeersec/_secondary-1-posting/Appeals.md

 as medical reports and letters from doctors.</p>
 <p>For information on appealing for a transfer due to serious medical conditions,
 please go to this <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer/" rel="noopener noreferrer nofollow" target="_blank">MOE website</a>.</p>
-<h4><strong>Appealing for Transfer due to Non-Medical Reasons</strong></h4>
-<p>To request for transfer out of our school due to non-medical reasons,
-please see the important information at the <a href="https://www.moe.gov.sg/secondary/s1-posting/results/appeal-for-school-transfer/" rel="noopener noreferrer nofollow" target="_blank">MOE website</a>.</p>
 <p>
 <br>
 </p>